kauebraga/pedestriansfirst/README.md

     * [the Global Human Settlement Layer population raster](https://drive.google.com/file/d/1CmB6Wl1Id6GOARypzycFIWDJmFbyfRP4/view?usp=sharing) (this is a file that ITDP has prepared using the European Commission data)
     * [planet-latest.osm.pbf](https://planet.openstreetmap.org/)

+## Project structure

+The project follows the structure:

+- `0-process_ghsl`: takes the raw downloaded GHSL and create a table that will list all the GHSL available and the countries the OSM data should be downloaded.
+Should be run every time we have an update on GHSL;
+- `1.1-download_osm`: download the OSM country data for the present moment.
+Should be run once a year when it is required to update the OSM data;
+- `1.2-download_gtfs`: download the GTFS city data for the present moment.
+Should be run once a year when it is required to update the GTFS data;
+- `2-regional_analysis`: calculate the Pedestrian First indicators for a specific year.
+- `funs`: all the functions required to run the regional analysis script.

 ## License

 Pedestrians First is released under the MIT license